 Thank you for considering Stray Haven for your clinical needs!
 We DO NOT have a veterinarian on staff, but we are a location for Cornell's Shelter Outreach Services program.
-Two to four times per month a veterinarian will come to our facility and perform spay/neuters, examinations, and vaccinations.
+Three to four times per month a veterinarian will come to our facility and perform spay/neuters, examinations, and vaccinations.

 During this time we cannot and will not accept aggressive dogs into our clinic; even the sweetest dogs sometimes display aggressive behavior when fearful and we do not have the man power during these times to accomodate the special needs to keep the dog and the staff members safe.